lbryio/lbry.com/content/faq/searching.md

 ![desktop-search](https://spee.ch/a/search-term.png)

-After performing a search, you'll have access to additional filter to help narrow down the results.
+After performing a search, you'll have access to additional filters to help narrow down the results.
 - Filtering to _files_ will return content published according to the selected file types.
 - Filtering to _channels_ will return only channel results.